ParkvilleData/MetaGenePipe/paper.md

 ## Gene Prediction sub-workflow

-The gene prediction sub-workflow uses Prodigal for predicting prokaryotic gene coding sequences and identifying the sites of translation initiation [@Hyatt2010-zh].
+The gene prediction sub-workflow uses Prodigal (PROkaryotic Dynamic programming Gen-finding Algorithm) [@hyatt_chen_locascio_land_larimer_hauser_2010] for predicting prokaryotic gene coding sequences and identifying the sites of translation initiation [@Hyatt2010-zh].
 Prodigal produces a Fasta file with the predicted amino acid (protein) coding sequences.
+These are then aligned to the Swiss-Prot database [@pmid18287689] with the DIAMOND aligner, and the output is parsed to generate a table of taxonomic (organism) identifications.
+The reference database can be easily exchanged if Swiss-Prot is not suitable for the user's application.

-These are then aligned to the Swiss-Prot database [@pmid18287689] with the DIAMOND aligner and to [KoalaFam HMMER profiles](https://www.genome.jp/tools/kofamkoala/) with HMMER [@pmid31742321].
-Custom Python scripts are used to extract the output of the alignments and to match genes to functional hierarchies using the [KEGG Brite Database](https://www.genome.jp/kegg/brite.html) [@pmid10592173; @pmid31441146; @pmid33125081].
+The protein coding sequences are also aligned to the [KoalaFam HMM profiles](https://www.genome.jp/tools/kofamkoala/) with [HMMER](http://hmmer.org/) [@pmid31742321], allowing assigning KEGG pathways and EC numbers to the proteins.
+Custom Python scripts are used to output counts at different levels of the [KEGG Brite](https://www.genome.jp/kegg/brite.html) hierarchical function classification [@pmid10592173; @pmid31441146; @pmid33125081].

+## Outputs and interpretation

+[ADD SECTION HERE]

 ## Resource Usage and Infrastructure requirements